ShubhamKJha/fluentd-docs-gitbook/overview/life-of-a-fluentd-event.md

 ## Processing Events

 When a **Setup** is defined, the **Router Engine** contains several predefined rules to apply to different input data.
-Internally, an **Event** will to pass through a chain of procedures that may alter its lifecycle.
+Internally, an **Event** will pass through a chain of procedures that may alter its lifecycle.

 Now, we will expand on our previous basic example and we will add more steps in